 A comment: this project was set up to compile from KDevelop in versions prior to 2.x.
 If your version is more recent than that, you’re going to have a few problems getting to compile as a project using KDevelop.
 I’ll may revisit this and make a newer version with new project files (thought I can’t promise when.)

 Interestingly, the Linux version runs significantly faster than the Windows version does, even though it’s exactly the same code.
 I think Linux just works better from the standpoint of interfacing the OpenGL API with the hardware.
 I know I could do a lot more about optimizing the rendering pipeline, though.
 Right now the only thing I do is sort the polygons by material; this cuts down on having to use the GL material commands for every single darned polygon, and it sped things up a lot.
 It’s still not a really quick engine as engines go, but it’s quicker than it first was.
+I never even implemented tri-strips, and that would have sped it up at least double.

 I’ve absolutely got to offer a caveat here as well: I wrote this engine as an exercise, and I stopped before I finished it.
 There are leftovers and leavings of various ideas in it that I never implemented.
 The object and scene loading classes themselves are fairly clean, however, and I did my best to keep that functionality as encapsulated as possible so they could be reused by somebody else if needed.